Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Abstract

 \section{Abstract}

-In this paper, we propose a two-step procedure based on the group LASSO estimator in combination with a backward elimination algorithm to efficiently detect multiple structural breaks in linear regressions with multivariate responses.
-Applying the two-step estimator, we jointly detect the number and location of change points, and provide consistent estimates of the coefficients.
+In this paper, we propose a two-step procedure based on the group LASSO estimator in combination with a backward elimination algorithm to detect multiple structural breaks in linear regressions with multivariate responses.
+Applying the two-step estimator, we jointly detect the number and location of structural breaks, and provide consistent estimates of the coefficients.
 Our framework is flexible enough to allow for a mix of integrated and stationary regressors, as well as deterministic terms.
-Using simulation experiments, we show that the proposed two-step estimator performs competitively against the likelihood-based approach \citep{QuPerron2007, LiPerron2017, OkaPerron2018} when trying to detect common breaks in finite samples.
+Using simulation experiments, we show that the proposed two-step estimator performs competitively against the likelihood-based approach \citep{QuPerron2007, LiPerron2017, OkaPerron2018} in finite samples.
 However, the two-step estimator is computationally much more efficient.
 An economic application to the identification of structural breaks in the term structure of interest rates illustrates this methodology.

 \strut

 \textbf{Keywords:} LASSO, shrinkage, model selection, cointegration, multivariate \\ \textbf{JEL Classification:} C32, C52 \\ \textbf{MSC Classification:} 62E20, 62M10, 91B84

 \onehalfspacing